dadicool/OpenDataTN/tnac_api/test/README.md

 Install:
 -------

+- Go to the root of the repo (where package.json lives)
-run the install command on the current folder:
+- run the install command on the current folder:

+    $ npm install -g vows
     $ npm install

-add ./node_modules/.bin to your PATH

 Run:
 ---

 run individual tests, for example:

-    $ vows metadata-test.js
+    $ vows tnac-api-test.js

 or run all the tests:

-    $ npm test

-this is equivalent to:

     $ vows *-test.js